diamondburned/arikawa/README.md

 **Note** that Discord discourages use of bots that do not use the interactions API, meaning that this example should not be used for bots.

-### Bare Minimum Messaging Example
+### Bare Minimum Bot Example

-The least amount of code recommended to have a bot that logs all messages to console.
+The least amount of code recommended to have a bot that responds to a /ping.

 ```go
 package main